 Nepal is a country that signifies myriad wonders that connect to both natural splendor and cultural heritage.
 From an affluent history to being home of numerous of the world’s highest Himalayas, Nepal is an emblem of marvelous resources and majesties.
-The country filled with adventures and blend of many ages of people, interest experiences and demographics.
+The country filled with adventures and a blend of many ages of people, interest experiences and demographics.
 There is so much to do in Nepal that taking the information in this aspect before leaving would prove very useful to make your trip full of joy.
-Now that you have planned to visit Nepal this holiday, you sure would be wondering the things to be done on your trip.
+Now that you have planned to visit Nepal this holiday, you sure would be wondering about the things to be done on your trip.

-Whether you’re a solo trekker, family trekker, school group or a lover of all things luxury, Nepal Sanctuary Treks has the ideal sustainable holiday program for you.
+Whether you’re a solo trekker, family trekker, school group or lover of all things luxury, Nepal Sanctuary Treks has the ideal sustainable holiday program for you.
 Start your search now with our special selection of trekking and other activities, perfectly tailored to meet the needs and your preferences.
 Here are the top 20 things to do in Nepal.

 Trekking in the Himalayas

-Trekking in Nepal is one of the unparalleled experiences in Nepal as it is blessed with pristine landscapes, rugged mountain trekking trails and culturally affluent villages along with the vistas of outstanding massive snow blanketed peaks.
+Trekking in Nepal is one of the unparalleled experiences in Nepal as it is blessed with pristine landscapes, rugged mountain trekking trails and culturally affluent villages along with the vistas of outstanding massive snow-blanketed peaks.
 It is the real adventure of an extended walking expedition in the Himalayas with gratifying experiences of the unsurpassed natural scenery in the world.
 There are several trekking options available from short to longer treks.
-Every year, a significant number of enthusiastic trekkers around the world embarked the trekking journey in a different region of Nepal’s Himalayas.
+Every year, a significant number of enthusiastic trekkers around the world embarked on the trekking journey in a different region of Nepal’s Himalayas.

 The most popular trekking adventures are Everest Base Camp Trek and The Annapurna Base Camp Trek among all.
-Also, Everest region is renowned for several treks like Gokyo Lakes trek and Everest High Passes trek, Amadablam base Camp, Pikey Peak Trek, Everest Base Camp with Comfort trek, Everest Comfort Lodge Trek.
+Also, the Everest region is renowned for several treks like Gokyo Lakes trek and Everest High Passes trek, Amadablam base Camp, Pikey Peak Trek, Everest Base Camp with Comfort trek, Everest Comfort Lodge Trek.
 While Annapurna circuit, Annapurna Sanctuary Trek, Upper Mustang, Khopra Ridge Community Trek and Ghorepani Poonhill are popular picks in the Annapurna region.

 Langtang valley, Kanchenjunga and Mardi Himal treks are also the popular trekking options in Nepal.
 Likewise, Naar to Mustang, Upper Dolpa, and Manaslu Circuit Trek, Tsum Valley Trek and Great Himalayan Trail route are the less trodden routes however they are equally delightful and attractive.